 Another way to clean mascara from synthetic false eyelashes is to soak cotton pads in alcohol or eye makeup remover and lightly press lash strips between pads to dissolve eye makeup.

-When you buy a great new set of fake eyelashes, don’t toss the box!
+When you buy a great new set of fake eyelashes, don’t toss the box.
 Instead, use it to store and shape your lashes until the next time you need them.

 And remember, a used set of lashes is for your personal stash only.
 “Never bring a used pair of lashes to a professional or makeup counter to have them applied,” Jacoboni says.
 “Reuse is for personal application only.
 There’s a risk of spreading eye infections to the professional — I never allow my clients to bring me used lashes for application.
 They need to buy a new pair every time.”

-While it may feel a little silly to stand over your bathroom counter diligently swabbing a set of eyelashes, knowing how to clean your false eyelashes means that not only will they last longer, but the next time you wear them, it will be a lot easier to place the lash naturally on top of your real lash line without a bunch of gummy buildup.
+While it may feel a little silly to stand over your bathroom counter diligently swabbing a set of eyelashes, knowing how to clean your falsies means that not only will they last longer, but the next time you wear them, it’ll be a lot easier to place the lash naturally on top of your real lash line without a bunch of gummy buildup.

 There’s really nothing worse than having someone point out the fuzz in your eyelashes, only to have to explain that, no, it’s eyelash glue, not some kind of weird eye dandruff.